If you frequently drive I-75 through South Georgia like I do, you know it can get pretty boring!

 When I finally took 48 hours to explore history and music in Macon, I realized how much I had missed in this amazing city “where SOUL lives.”
 The three elements of soul music, soul food, and history with soul all conspired to make Macon, Georgia, one of my newest favorite destinations.

 I am an avid National Parks Passport fan, and I have been known to drive many miles out of the way just to collect an elusive NPS stamp.
-For years, the Ocmulgee National Monument was the only cancellation I needed to complete all of Georgia’s NPS locations.
+For years, the Ocmulgee Mounds National Historical Park was the only cancellation I needed to complete all of Georgia’s NPS locations.
 On one Georgia-Florida trip, Jerry and I hopped off I-75 and made it to the park entrance, but it was late afternoon, and the gates were already closed.

 This time, I arrived in the afternoon with a couple of hours to spare and finally got my stamp.